 When do I get my absentee ballot?

 Generally you'll get your ballot 3 to 5 weeks before the election, provided you request it early.
 Your ballot will come with instructions.
 Make sure to sign the affidavit envelope, and return it as soon as possible.
+Ballots have to be hand-delivered to the town clerk or returned by US mail.
 The new rules allow you to check "disabled" on the affidavit envelope for COVID-19.
 Help our election officials by sending it back early!

 What if I want to go to the polls?

 You can absolutely vote in person if you wish.
 The polls will be open as usual, and special protocols are being put in place to protect voters and poll workers.
 In-person voters will be asked to wear a mask, and one will be offered to you at the polls if you do not have one.
 Please keep in mind that voting from home will be safer for you, for other voters, and for poll workers.

 Where do I go if I have questions?

 The town clerk is the always the best place to go if you have questions about voting.
 Visit in person at 6 Baboosic Lake Road or reach out via email at email@example.com or by phone at 603-424-3651.